-Healthy weight gain
+Healthy weight gain in pregnancy

 It’s not true that you need to ‘eat for two’ during pregnancy.
 The quality of food, not the quantity, is more important.

 It’s recommended that women of a healthy weight should gain 11-16 kg throughout pregnancy.
 But if you’re pregnant and carrying extra weight, it’s recommended that you gain less – 0-11 kg, depending on your starting weight.
 This will still allow your baby to grow normally, but limit extra weight gain for you.
 Because women gain weight at different rates and times, it’s important to talk with your midwife or doctor about the best amount of weight gain for you during pregnancy.
-Your health professional might check your weight at pregnancy visits.
+Your health professional might check your weight at pregnancy appointments.

 Your baby when you’re 17 weeks pregnant

 Your baby is getting bigger all the time, and might now weigh more than the placenta: